rwth-i6/returnn/docs/user_guide/recurrent_subnet.rst

 and of type boolean.
 If the end-layer is not based on sparse data it is often required to use a :class:`SqueezeLayer <returnn.tf.layers.basic.SqueezeLayer>` to remove the feature axis.

+To enable beam-search, a :class:`ChoiceLayer <returnn.tf.layers.rec.ChoiceLayer>` must be used.
+The choice layer will provide true labels as output during training.
+During search, it will extend the batch dimension by the ``beam_size`` and manage the sequences in the beam.
+For further information about the internals of beam-search, please have a look at :ref:`search`.

 Additional Information
 ======================